ashutosh16/codingChallenge/README.md

 output { buyIndex: 0, sellIndex: 2 }

 # Challenge 4
-Write a function which will remove the nth node from end of the link-list. eg. conside below is given link list.
+Write a function which will remove the nth node from end of the link-list.
+With O(n) complexity.

+eg.
+conside below is given link list.

 10 --> 4 --> 3 --> 17 --> 50 --> 100

 removeNthNodeFromEnd(head, n){